 2022–2023 0.43 0.31

-With Arsenal reportedly eyeing a move for Eberechi Eze, these numbers hit even harder.
+With Arsenal having signed Eberechi Eze, these numbers hit even harder.
 Eze hasn’t just matched Ødegaard — he’s outperformed him in two of the last three seasons in a key attacking stat.
 If this transfer goes through, it’s not just depth Arsenal are adding — it could be a direct upgrade.

 Conversion Rate %: Who Finishes Better?
 A Marginal Tilt to Eze